danduma/vibe-epigenetic-age-backend/README.md

 ## API Endpoints

-- `POST /api/upload` - Upload a methylation data file
+- `POST /api/upload` - Upload a methylation data file with configuration options
-- `GET /api/samples` - List all samples
+- `GET /api/samples` - List all samples with optional pagination and status filtering
 - `GET /api/samples/{sample_id}` - Get details of a specific sample
-- `PUT /api/samples/{sample_id}` - Update sample details
+- `GET /api/samples/{sample_id}/result` - Get analysis results for a specific sample

 ## File Format

 The application accepts CSV files containing methylation matrices.
 The expected format is:
-- Each row represents a sample
+- Each row represents a CpG site (methylation probe)
-- Each column represents a methylation site
+- Each column represents a sample
-- Values should be between 0 and 1
+- Values should be beta values between 0 and 1

+## Epigenetic Clocks

+The application currently supports the following epigenetic clocks:
+- Horvath's Clock (2013)
+- Hannum's Clock (2013)
+- PhenoAge Clock (Levine et al., 2018)

 ## Error Handling